The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking the train between Paris and Zurich, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your journey can end in train stations such as Zürich HB, Zürich Stadelhofen and Zürich, Central Bus Station.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Zurich, your train can arrive in train stations including Zürich HB, Zürich Stadelhofen and Zürich, Central Bus Station.

-Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in Zürich HB.
+Omio customers travelling this route book their trains from Paris Gare de Lyon to Zürich HB.

 Here are some other resources that might have the information you need